Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 Returns permissions that a caller has on the specified resource.
 */
 await gapi.client.compute.interconnectAttachments.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

 /*
-Create Interconnects with redundancy by creating them in a specified interconnect group.
-*/
-await gapi.client.compute.interconnectGroups.createMembers({ interconnectGroup: "interconnectGroup", project: "project",  });

-/*
-Deletes the specified InterconnectGroup in the given scope */ await gapi.client.compute.interconnectGroups.delete({ interconnectGroup: "interconnectGroup", project: "project",  });

-/*
-Returns the specified InterconnectGroup resource in the given scope.
-*/
-await gapi.client.compute.interconnectGroups.get({ interconnectGroup: "interconnectGroup", project: "project",  });

-/*
-Gets the access control policy for a resource.
-May be empty if no such policy or resource exists.
-*/
-await gapi.client.compute.interconnectGroups.getIamPolicy({ project: "project", resource: "resource",  });

-/*
-Returns the interconnectStatuses for the specified InterconnectGroup.
-*/
-await gapi.client.compute.interconnectGroups.getOperationalStatus({ interconnectGroup: "interconnectGroup", project: "project",  });

-/*
-Creates a InterconnectGroup in the specified project in the given scope using the parameters that are included in the request.
-*/
-await gapi.client.compute.interconnectGroups.insert({ project: "project",  });

-/*
-Lists the InterconnectGroups for a project in the given scope.
-*/
-await gapi.client.compute.interconnectGroups.list({ project: "project",  });

-/*
-Patches the specified InterconnectGroup resource with the data included in the request.
-This method supports PATCH semantics and uses JSON merge patch format and processing rules.
-*/
-await gapi.client.compute.interconnectGroups.patch({ interconnectGroup: "interconnectGroup", project: "project",  });

-/*
-Sets the access control policy on the specified resource.
-Replaces any existing policy.
-*/
-await gapi.client.compute.interconnectGroups.setIamPolicy({ project: "project", resource: "resource",  });

-/*
-Returns permissions that a caller has on the specified resource.
-*/
-await gapi.client.compute.interconnectGroups.testIamPermissions({ project: "project", resource: "resource",  });

-/*
 Returns the details for the specified interconnect location.
 Gets a list of available interconnect locations by making a list() request.